CollectorOfJack/collectorofjack.github.io/_posts/2021-02-14-Blackened-Whiskey-Batch-106.md

 > S&M2 Blackened  American Whiskey
 > Metallica and San Francisco Symphony’s S&M2 Live Playlist As Features In Batch 106
 > Each batch of Blackened uses Metallica’s music to literally shape the whiskey.
-Using the proprietary sonic-enhancement process Black NoiseTM, the low hertz frequencies pummel the black brand casks during the finishing, extracting more flavor form the wood.
+Using the proprietary sonic-enhancement process Black NoiseTM, the low hertz frequencies pummel the black brandy casks during the finishing, extracting more flavor form the wood.
 > Visit BlackenedWhiskey.com to learn how you can receive a limited edition S&M T-Shirt commemorating this very special batch.
 > BlackenedWhiskey.com @BlackenedAmericanWhiskey #WhiskeyRemastered
 > Please Enjoy Responsibly.